open-metadata/docs-v1/content/v0.13.2/connectors/dashboard/tableau/cli.md

 - `dbServiceNames`: Database Service Name for the creation of lineage, if the source supports it.
 - `dashboardFilterPattern` and `chartFilterPattern`: Note that the `dashboardFilterPattern` and `chartFilterPattern` both support regex as include or exclude.
 E.g.,
+- `overrideOwner`: Flag to override current owner by new owner from source, if found during metadata ingestion

 ```yaml
 dashboardFilterPattern: